 When you insert a disc, gently push it in with the label side up.
-(The player will automatically eject a disc if the label side is down.)
-The player will play from track 1 through the end of the disc.
+The player will play from track 1 through to the end of the disc.
 Then it will play from track 1 again.

 Never try to disassemble or oil any part of the compact disc player.
 Do not insert anything other than compact discs into the slot.